A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Conclusion

 \section{Conclusion}

 In this work, we study the aptitude of modern recurrent architectures as alternatives to Transformers for building LAMs.
-We found that our LRAM with an xLSTM or Mamba at its core compare favorably to the Transformer in terms of evaluation performance across different model scales.
-Moreover, we demonstrated that xLSTM-based LRAMs exhibit higher inference speeds, especially at large context sizes.
-Thus, the empirical evidence suggests, that recurrent backbones such as the xLSTM can be attractive alternatives for LAMs.
-Notably, the linear-time inference complexity of xLSTM may enable applications that require long context lengths, such as in-context RL, and facilitate the application of large-scale agents for real-time applications, such as robotics.
+We found that our LRAM with an xLSTM or Mamba at its core compares favorably to the Transformer in terms of evaluation performance across model scales ranging from 16M to 206M parameters (see Section \ref{sec:scaling}).
+Moreover, we demonstrated that LRAM exhibits higher inference speeds, especially at large context sizes (see Section \ref{sec:inference}).
+Thus, the empirical evidence suggests that recurrent backbones can be attractive alternatives for LAMs.
+Notably, the linear-time inference complexity of xLSTM and Mamba may enable applications that require long context lengths (e.g., ICL) and facilitate the application of large-scale agents for real-time applications, such as robotics.